 - Recognizing the enrichment that diversity provides to the program by actively cultivating inclusiveness

 The University of Pittsburgh is ranked among the very top schools offering training in the health professions.
 In addition to excellent academic, research, and experiential preparation, the BMP offers practical professional development workshops that cover essential skills, such as completing applications, preparation of compelling personal statements, handling of interviews with admissions representatives, and an evaluation of alternative career paths.
-Furthermore, BMP students will participate in a unique career planning course developed by Dr. Steven Wendell highlighted in Nature (Nature 489, 593; 2012).
-This course is designed to help each student identify and develop required skills for life-long career success based on individual interests and values.

 For students interested in a medical degree, the BMP offers experiential training coordinated with the University of Pittsburgh Medical Center (UPMC), a nationally and internationally leading academic medical center.